 11. FORM: Acrosanti, Arizona

 This year, I spent three days sleeping in a tent in the Arizona desert.
 The site was an in-progress utopian urban planning experiment started by 70s architect (and Frank Lloyd Wright protégée) Palo Soleri, and the event was the second annual edition of FORM, a weekend-long electronic music festival curated by Florida psych rock band Hundred Waters.
-The days were long and hot and framed in by the nature-inspired, labyrinthine architecture of the Soleri's dream town, intended as a blueprint for an eco-friendly, less socially fragmented alternative to Los Angeles-style urban sprawl.
-Nights were cool and breezy and spent huddling with your friends around the city's roman-style amphitheater, gazing out at a star-studded horizon and soaking in dreamy sounds from peeps like Holly Herndon, Jacques Greene, Pharmakon, and How to Dress Well.
+The days were long and hot and framed in by the nature-inspired, labyrinthine architecture of the Soleri's dream town, intended as a blueprint for a more eco-friendly, less socially fragmented alternative to Los Angeles-style urban sprawl.
+Nights were cool and breezy and spent huddling with your friends around the city's roman-style amphitheater, gazing out at a sky full of stars and soaking in dreamy sounds from peeps like Holly Herndon, Jacques Greene, Pharmakon, and How to Dress Well.